SeppiaBrilla/University-notes/Machine learning/Classification/Classification.md

-Classification is a type of problem we can solve with machine learning tecniques.
+Classification is a type of problem we can solve with machine learning techniques.
 Any classification problem is shaped as a set of characteristic that we want to label.
-Example: finding the correct desease to a patient, find the specie of an animal, ...
+Example: finding the correct disease to a patient, find the specie of an animal, ...

 Some classification algorithms are:
 - [[PCA]]